- Local groups

 Why is there an annual fee for credential maintenance?
 I've already paid to write the certification test(s).

-The small annual fee ($25 for EAC members, $100 for non-members) covers the administrative costs of tracking, auditing and notifying certified editors about their credential maintenance requirements.
+The small annual fee ($25 for Editors Canada members, $100 for non-members) covers the administrative costs of tracking, auditing and notifying certified editors about their credential maintenance requirements.

 It allows us to maintain contact with and support certified editors in their pursuit of professional development opportunities.